-- 1. In the left navigation menu, select Scheduler. - To disable scheduled events, select the Scheduler is on slider.
+- 1. In the left navigation menu, select Scheduler. - 2.
+To disable scheduled events, move the Scheduler is on slider to the left.
 The color of the slider changes to grey to indicate it is inactive.

 Automation

 Use automation to control playback, the projector, and external devices.